mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ###### 43:50

 So, who makes yourself confused? ...
 We ourselves make ourselves confused.
 That's all.
 Why?
 Because we have a consciousness already.
 So, immediately, consciousness starts to pick.
 This is intellectual understanding of human existence.
 Immediately we analyze existential fact; analyze it.
 If we analyze existential fact, we are [at?] two contradictory [aspects?].
 A is A, but A is not A. Katagiri is Katagiri; of course Katagiri is Katagiri.
 But Katagiri is not Katagiri; Katagiri is Minnesota Zen Meditation Center.
 So, Katagiri cannot exist alone, separate from Zen Center.
-Katagiri must be supported, must be one(?), must be alive, with Zen Center.
+Katagiri must be supported, must be [one?], must be alive, with Zen Center.
 It is true, Katagiri is not Katagiri.
-And then, I understand myself in all features(?).
+And then, I understand myself in all [features?].

 ###### 45:23

 This is very important.
-That's why we have to explain ourselves(?) – because consciousness already analyzes existential fact.
+That's why we have to explain [ourselves?] – because consciousness already analyzes existential fact.
 Existential fact itself is nothing; no waves, very calm.
 Katagiri is just Katagiri; that's all.
 That's enough.
 If I say Katagiri is just Katagiri, that Katagiri is broad scale of Katagiri, interconnected, interpenetrated with Zen Center, the people, Minnesota, Japan, and the universe.

 This is very natural.
 If you understand in that way, it's not necessary to [have a] complicated system of understanding: "A is A; A is not A; that's why A is A" – it's not necessary to say so.
 But we have to do so, because consciousness is already complicated.
 That's why we have to explain.
 That's it.